 These are the sites of "friends of Streetplay" (FOS) from real life or through the web.
 Please let us know if you know of a site you think should be included.

-- Positive Planet - Streetplay founder Michael "Mick" Greene takes on a new role with his latest project: promoting world peace by educating children about global issues and demonstrating that their actions can make a difference in helping our society create effective and long-term solutions.
-Be sure check out one of Positive Planet's initiatives linking NYC and Ugandan children, the Sister School Program.
-NEW: You can now find news about PP on the Positive Planet blog and Positive Planet Facebook page.
+- Brick by Brick - Streetplay founder Michael "Mick" Greene takes on a new role with his latest project: promoting world peace by educating children about global issues and demonstrating that their actions can make a difference in helping our society create effective and long-term solutions.
+You can now find news about BbB on the Brick by Brick Facebook page.

 - Michael Greene has also started in private practice as a Licensed Clinical Social Worker (LCSW) and therapist.
 Visit michaelgreene.info for more information about the way he can help you; he has office hours in Great Neck, NY, Little Neck NY, and Fairfield, NJ.
 It's not bad to get some help if you need it.